 If you've just started your job and need to file a short-term disability insurance claim, check the terms of your policy to see whether your coverage has started yet.
 Many plans require that you've worked a certain amount of time (six months is common) before coverage begins.
 And most employers require that you exhaust your paid sick leave before you can draw any STD benefits.

-If your illness or injury isn't work-related and it prevents you from working—that is, you can't perform the material duties of your job—you'll likely be eligible for STD benefits.
+Injuries.
+If you have an injury that isn't work-related and it prevents you from working—that is, you can't perform the material duties of your job—you'll likely be eligible for STD benefits.
 For instance, let's say you broke your leg skiing.
 If your job requires you to be on your feet for long periods of time (like a restaurant worker or delivery person), your injury would likely qualify you for short-term disability because you couldn't perform the basic duties of your job.
+(Read more in our article on short-term disability for injuries and accidents.)

-Most surgeries, other than those for purely cosmetic reasons, are covered by short-term disability insurance as long as your doctor certifies that the procedure is "medically necessary."
-(Organ donation is the lone exception to the "medically necessary" provision.
+Surgery.
+Most surgeries are covered by short-term disability insurance as long as your doctor certifies that the procedure is "medically necessary."
+(Organ donation is an exception to the "medically necessary" provision.
 It's generally covered.)
 Bariatric (weight-loss) surgery is often covered by STD insurance, but not always, so check the terms of your plan.
+And SDI in some states, including California, covers time off for cosmetic surgery.
+(Read more in our article on short-term disability for operations and surgical procedures.)

 If your initial claim for STD benefits is denied, you should seriously consider filing an appeal, either on your own or with the help of an attorney.
 The instructions and deadlines for appealing your denial are usually contained in your denial letter, along with an explanation of why your claim was denied.